• Skip to primary navigation

 Work Zone Traffic Crash Trends and Statistics

 Data on fatal traffic crashes in work zones come from the Fatality Analysis Reporting Systems from the National Highway Traffic Safety Administration.1 These data represent crashes coded as occurring in a work zone from all 50 states, the District of Columbia, and Puerto Rico.
 These data are extracted from law enforcement crash report forms, and as such are only as accurate as the data included in those reports.
-Estimates of injuries and total crashes occurring in work zones come from the NHTSA Crash Report Sampling System (CRSS) and the General Estimates System (GES).2 Data on annual vehicular travel in the U.S. comes from the Bureau of Transportation Statistics, U.S. Department of Transportation.3 Data regarding Highway and Street Construction Expenditures in the U.S. comes from the Federal Reserve Bank of St. Louis.4
+Estimates of injuries and total crashes occurring in work zones come from the NHTSA Crash Report Sampling System (CRSS) and the General Estimates System (GES).2 Data on annual vehicular travel in the U.S. comes from the Bureau of Transportation Statistics, U.S. Department of Transportation.3 Data regarding Highway, Street and Bridge Construction Employment in the U.S. comes from the Bureau of Labor Statistics, U.S. Department of Labor.4 These data represent national estimates of employment from all 50 states and the District of Columbia.
+As of July 2024, industry employment data is being used instead of inflation-adjusted Highway and Street Construction Expenditures.
+This is because the employment data provides a more natural benchmark for work zone exposure.
+Trends in the normalized spending data can also be highly sensitive to the choice of cost or price index.

-Over the past 10 years, work zone fatalities have increased from 590 in 2011 to 857 in 2020.
-This equates to more than two persons per day being killed in work zones in 2020.
-Approximately four out of every five work zone fatalities involve a driver of passenger of a vehicle.
-Meanwhile, estimated injuries in work zones have also increased, from 39,000 in 2011 to 44,000 in 2020.
-In 2020, this equates to approximately 120 injuries per day in work zones.
+Over the past 10 years, work zone fatalities have increased from 593 in 2013 to 891 in 2022.
+This equates to more than two persons per day being killed in work zones in 2022.
+Approximately four out of every five work zone fatalities involve a driver or passenger of a vehicle.
+Meanwhile, estimated injuries in work zones have also increased, from 28,000 in 2013 to 37,000 in 2022.
+In 2022, this equates to approximately 101 injuries per day in work zones.
 (Source: NHTSA FARS, GES, and CRSS)

-The increase in work zone fatalities and injuries over time has correlated with increased vehicular travel nationally, except in 2020 when travel dropped significantly due to the COVID pandemic (Source: Bureau of Transportation Statistics).
-Conversely, the increase has not correlated with highway construction spending (normalized to 2011 dollars), which has remained relatively constant over the same time period (Source: Federal Reserve Bank of St. Louis).
+In general, the increase in work zone fatalities and injuries over time has correlated with increased vehicular travel nationally, except in 2022 when work zone fatalities and injuries decreased and in 2020 when travel dropped significantly due to the COVID pandemic (Source: Bureau of Transportation Statistics).
+In addition, the 2022 decrease in work zone fatalities and injuries occurred even as highway, street, and bridge construction employment continues to rise (Source: Bureau of Labor Statistics).

 Compared to fatal non-work zone crashes, fatal work zone crashes are overrepresented on urban interstates, rural interstates, and rural principal arterials and freeways/expressways.
 (Source: NHTSA FARS)